agentopedia/project-almanac/README.md

 ## 🚀 What is Project Almanac?

-Almanac is an agentic platform that lets users go from **idea to MVP** with zero code.
+Almanac is an agentic platform that lets users go from **idea to app** with zero code.
 Each major step — from customer research to product requirements to full-stack prototyping — is handled by a specialized agent that acts as the system backend, connected to APIs, search tools, and databases.

 This repo contains the full source code for: